jekia2000/Sudoku/TheProjectSudoku/readMe.txt

-Developed on Windows 10 in my free time
+Developed on Windows 10 in my 2nd year

 1) Code for the graphical part of Sudoku has been taken from http://newcoder.io/gui/part-3/ and altered to suit my needs